muak/AiForms.Dialogs/README.md

 ### Show a custom loading dialog

-Once a LoadingView is defined, Create method can create a IReusableLoading instance.
+Once a LoadingView is defined, you can create an IReusableLoading instance using ILoading.Create method.
 Using the StartAsync method of the IReusableLoading instance can show a custom loading dialog.

 ```csharp
 using AiForms.Dialogs;